owncloud-archive/documentation/admin_manual/installation/apps_management_installation.rst

 development.
 Only **Official** and **Approved** apps are linked on the Apps page by default.

 Click the app name to view a description of the app and any of the app settings in the Application View field.
 Clicking the **Enable** button will enable the app.
-If the app is not part of the ownCloud installation, it will be downloaded from the app store, installed and enabled.
+If the app is not part of the ownCloud installation, it will be downloaded from the ownCloud Marketplace, installed and enabled.

-Click the gear icon on the lower left to browse experimental apps in the `ownCloud Apps Store <https://apps.owncloud.com/>`_.
+Click the gear icon on the lower left to browse experimental apps in the `ownCloud Marketplace <https://marketplace.owncloud.com/>`_.
 Install experimental apps at your own risk.

 Sometimes the installation of a third-party app fails silently, possibly because ``'appcodechecker' => true,`` is enabled in ``config.php``.
 When ``appcodechecker`` is